snimu/blog/contents/infinite-tool-use/article.md

 ## Thoughts on Training

-Obviously good training data is needed.
-The challenge is that infinite tool-use requires truly agentic behavior: Understanding goals in detail, choosing tools, spotting and correcting mistakes, and so on.

-The obvious solution is to just scale RL.
-This might seem difficult to impossible to do with unlimited context length.
+The main method of training an LLM with infinite tool use is through reinfocement learning.
+One difficulty in this might be the question of how to train over infinite (or at least unbounded) context length.

 However, using LLMs with a limited context window and interacting only through tools means that there is likely no need to actively train for infinite context length, if we train to recover from mistakes & edit from many different starting points.
 LLMs with limited context window (SSMs, sliding window attention, ...) being forgetful means that just training fairly long context windows from diverse start and end points will probably generalize to infinite context windows.
+However, this is one of the biggest questionmarks in this very speculative proposal.

 ## Thoughts on Architecture

-For architecture, I'm open to all possibilities; [RWKV](https://www.rwkv.com/), [Mamba](https://arxiv.org/abs/2312.00752), [xLSTM](https://arxiv.org/abs/2405.04517), [Titans](https://arxiv.org/abs/2501.00663), [Test-Time-Training](https://arxiv.org/abs/2407.04620), simple attention with a sliding window.
+For architecture, I'm open to all possibilities; [RWKV](https://www.rwkv.com/), [Mamba](https://arxiv.org/abs/2312.00752), [xLSTM](https://arxiv.org/abs/2405.04517), [Titans](https://arxiv.org/abs/2501.00663), [Test-Time-Training](https://arxiv.org/abs/2407.04620), simple attention with a sliding window, whatever.

 I'm also open to using hybrids.
 One version that might make sense for infinite tool use is the inverse or normal hybrids (though I'm also open to those).
 Normal hybrids typically use a few SSM layers followed by a full (causal) Attention layer (often without positional information).
-For infinite tool use, it might (might!) make more sense to reverse that: several layers of sliding window attention for a high-precision but localized view of the sequence, followed by an SSM layer that provides a much more abstracted but longer range view of the input.
-To be clear, I'm not at all sure about this, and this paragraph exists mostly for the fun of speculation,
+For infinite tool use, it might make more sense to reverse that: several layers of sliding window attention for a high-precision but localized view of the sequence, followed by an SSM layer that provides a much more abstracted but longer range view of the input.
+But that's just fun speculation, nothing I'm remotely sure about.

-This section is mostly meant to stress the importance of a constant inference budget per token independent of context window size (or at least one that is limited as in sliding window attention).
+The main point of this section is to stress the importance of a constant inference budget per token independent of context window size (or at least one that is limited as in sliding window attention), and the usefulness of forgettfulness combined with tools.

+A constant or upper-bounded per-step inference budget is obviously important for *infinite* tool use.

+Forgetfulness&mdash;which goes hand in hand with a constant/upper-bounded per-step budget&mdash; is important because it allows for specialization between the model and its tools.
+Saving a billion tokens in a text file is significantly cheaper than a billion token full-attention context window.

 ## Conclusion